-Web designers put forth a lot of effort into designing this part of a website with creativity and productivity in mind.
-According to Google, it takes only 50 ms to form an opinion about a website and some opinions develop within the incredible 17 ms. Consumers’ acquaintance with a brand starts here.
+That’s why web designers put a lot of effort into creating this part with ingenuity and productivity in mind.
+The looks have to be really captivating because people act quickly.
+According to Google, it takes only 50 ms to form an opinion about a website and sometimes even less — around 17 ms.

-“Life is a first impression.
+“Life is the first impression.
 You get one shot at it.
 Make it everlasting.”

 ― J.R.
 Rim

-The task of the header is to give users answers to the basic questions: what brand is represented, what goods and services are offered, how to get in touch with the company’s employees, are there any current deals, and so on.
+The task of the header is to give users answers to the fundamental questions: what brand is represented, what goods and services are offered, how to get in touch with the company’s employees, and so on.

 Apart from that, it also represents the quality and even identity of a website.
 If the header evokes a good emotional response, and the viewer feels that it has something of value, then you’ve passed the initial test.